 I will use SEMrush a lot in my more in-depth keyword research process, but it can come in very handy during this initial niche research phase as well.

 Pro tip side note: Many people have historically used the Google ads free tool, Google keyword planner for keyword research.
 It's okay even though its competitor analysis is mostly about paid competition and paid advertising but a tool like Semrush is better.

 I've seen great success with low search volume keywords, even less than 100 searches a month sometimes.
 I used to say only find keywords with 1,000 searches or more per month, but I've adjusted that over the years.

 However, every niche is different.
-You MIGHT be able to find lots of keywords that meet the keyword sampling criteria and have over 2,000 or 5,000 or more searches per month and that's great.
+You MIGHT be able to find lots of keywords that meet the keyword sampling criteria and have over 2,000 or 5,000 or more searches per month in a mass market and that's great.

-On the other hand, you might just see a ton of keywords in the 200 to 500 searches per month range and that can work too!
-The main idea is to hopefully find LOTS of keywords and topics that are low competition.
-That's a great sign.
+On the other hand, you might just see a ton of keywords in the 200 to 500 searches per month range and that can work too for your niche business!

-But if you are struggling to even find 10 or so keywords throughout the keyword sampling process… the growth potential isn't there and you'll need to look for more niche market examples to look into.
+But if you are struggling to even find 10 adequate search queries throughout the keyword sampling process… the growth potential isn't there and you'll need to look for more niche market examples to look into.

-Having weak competition and lots of topics to write about isn't everything, you also need to make sure you can make some money in the niche.
+Having weak competition and lots of topics to write about isn't everything.
+You also need to make sure you can make some money in the niche markets you're considering.

 If you are looking to monetize your site with Amazon Associates, it's a pretty simple process.
-Just go to Amazon and see if there are lots of products in your chosen niche that are selling well.
+Just go to Amazon and see if there are lots of products in your chosen niche markets and broader market that are selling well.
 This can also be an effective part of your keyword research as you come across new tools and products.

 Be sure to do some poking around the product category on Amazon or another online store to make sure there are lots of products selling before you pick your niche!